truelinker/MyungBlog/content/career/EthernetSwitch.md

 ---

-### When I was working at Dasan Networks ( https://en.wikipedia.org/wiki/DASAN_Networks ), I developed a Layer 2 switch device based on Dasan Networks' custom Linux using Broadcom and Marvell's Layer 2 switch.
+### When I was working at Dasan Networks ( https://en.wikipedia.org/wiki/DASAN_Networks ), I developed a Layer 2 switch device based on Dasan Networks' custom Linux using Broadcom and Marvell's Layer 2 switch SoCs.
 In addition, I have developed DHCP and ARP and other functions.
 ---

 The following figure shows the Linux network stack of 24 port ethernet switch.